Terms and Conditions of Business

 13.11 Right to cancel

-13.11.4 Cancellation of the training course during the first 30 days following purchase (provided clause 7.8 does not apply) will make the candidate responsible for a cancellation fee of 30% of the total cost or £300(GBP), whichever is greater.
+13.11.4 Cancellation of the training course after cooling off period and 3 months following purchase (provided clause 7.8 does not apply) will make the candidate responsible for a cancellation fee of 10% of the total cost if no Medical has been booked.

-13.11.7 If a cancellation request is received and dates have been secured and confirmed in writing (via email, SMS, or post) or by recorded audio (via telephone call), either for a Theory Test, Practical Training, or the Practical Test: a cancellation fee of 100% applies.
+13.11.8 If a cancellation request is received and dates have been secured and confirmed in writing (via email, SMS, or post) or by recorded audio (via telephone call), either for a Practical Training, or the Practical Test: a cancellation fee of 100% applies.

 13.11.9 Cancellation of the finance agreement will take place once the cancellation fee is paid via debit card, credit card, or BACS and the payment is cleared.